Put-In-Bay in Ottawa County, Ohio — The American Midwest (Great Lakes)

 Topics and series.
 This memorial is listed in these topic lists: Cemeteries & Burial Sites • War of 1812 • Waterways & Vessels.
 In addition, it is included in the Former U.S. Presidents: #09 William Henry Harrison series list.
 A significant historical month for this entry is September 1949.

 Location.
-41° 39.25′ N, 82° 48.7′ W. Marker is in Put-In-Bay, Ohio, in Ottawa County.
-Memorial is on Bayview Avenue (Ohio Route 357) east of Toledo Avenue, on the right when traveling east.
+41° 39.25′ N, 82° 48.7′ W. Memorial is in Put-In-Bay, Ohio, in Ottawa County.
+It is on Bayview Avenue (Ohio Route 357) east of Toledo Avenue, on the right when traveling east.
 This historic marker is located just east of the downtown business district, and east of the National Park Service's Visitor Center, at the top of the Monument.
 To reach it you must go inside of the Monument, and ride the elevator to the top of the monument, where the historic marker is located in the northwest corner of the outside observation deck.
 Touch for map.
-Marker is in this post office area: Put in Bay OH 43456, United States of America.
+Memorial is in this post office area: Put in Bay OH 43456, United States of America.
 Touch for directions.

-More about this memorial.
-The Memorial is on South Bass Island and is reached by ferries from Catawba Point, Port Clinton, and Sandusky from April through November.
+Point, Port Clinton, and Sandusky from April through November.
 The Visitor Center is open daily 9 a.m. to 7 p.m., Memorial Day to Labor Day, and 10 a.m. to 5 p.m. the rest of the season.
 The Visitor Center is closed mid-November to April 1.

 According to the NPS (National Park Service) website, "The Memorial, a Doric column, rising 352 feet over Lake Erie is situated 5 miles from the longest undefended border in the world."
 Also, according to the NPS website, "The Doric Column at Perry's Victory and International Peace Memorial is the only international peace memorial in the National Park Service and stands 47 feet taller than the Statue of Liberty in New York Harbor.
-The upper deck platform is 12 feet taller than the statue of Liberty’s torch."
+The upper deck platform is 12 feet taller than the statue of Libertys torch."
 The view, from where the historic marker is located, is from 317 feet above Lake Erie.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.